neelsoumya/botica_indica/README.md

 * Acnowledgements

-   * My mother Kalyani Banerjee
+   * My mother Kalyani Banerjee, my father Tarakeswar Banerjee and my wife Joyeeta Ghose

+* Citation

+   * if you like this recipe please cite the following academic work

+   * Botica Indica, Trilokeshwar Shonku